An Easy “On the Go” Tool for Helping to Tell the Story of an Educational Adventure Tour

 Shown: Some of the vegan meals, desserts, and snacks served on the tours and trips I’ve led.

 On a tour, everyone can experience new places through local tastes.
-It does requires some up-front communication with travelers about what to expect on a trip.
+It does require some up-front communication with travelers about what to expect on a trip.
 It also requires some greater knowledge of your audience.

 Note: The list of foods on #6 comes from Forks Over Knives